Outdoor cinema: How to make an outdoor cinema in your garden

 You need to transform an area of your garden into a cosy outdoor living room for the evening – a few chairs scattered about will not cut the mustard.
 And you don't want your guests getting cold or eaten by midges, either.
 What's more, you need to keep seating quite low so everyone can see the cinema screen.
 Cushions, blankets, deckchairs and rugs are ideal – and will keep everyone warm if the temperatures drop.
-There's a nice selection of blankets here, including this exceptionally warm faux fur blanket.
-And don't miss our selection of the best fire pits for your garden.
+There's a nice selection of blankets here And don't miss our selection of the best fire pits for your garden.

 Show off your cinema hosting skills

 Having places to rest drinks and candles (citronella will help keep the insects at bay) while watching the film, such as old apple crates is another consideration.
 Attention to detail and thoughtfulness always goes down well at a party and this is a chance to show of your hosting skills.

 Don't worry about going too mad with food, as guests will only expect snacks for your outdoor cinema.
 Think cute bowls of popcorn, sweets, mini cupcakes and savoury nibbles.
 Have bottles of beer and soft drinks chilling in a bucket of ice and a summer cocktail, or home-made lemonade or elderflower cordial that you can serve in drinks jars with pretty patterned paper straws.
 Here's our recipes page for home-cooked goodness.